The Hermetic Wisdom of Quran — Part 2 (The Chosen One)

 And make mention (O Muhammad) of Our bondman Job, when he cried unto his Lord (saying): Lo! the devil doth afflict me with distress and torment.
 (And it was said unto him): Strike the ground with thy foot.
 This (spring) is a cool bath and a refreshing drink.
 And We bestowed on him (again) his household and therewith the like thereof, a mercy from Us, and a memorial for men of understanding.
 And (it was said unto him): Take in thine hand a branch and smite therewith, and break not thine oath.
 Lo!
 We found him steadfast, how excellent a slave!
 Lo! he was ever turning in repentance (to his Lord).
 (38, 41–44)

 The trial of Job recounted in the Old Testament serves as a symbolic representation of the challenges faced by the Chosen One under the influence of Capricorn.
-The afflictions of Job, including physical suffering and loss of worldly possessions, epitomize the trials endured by individuals navigating through the adversities of life.
+The afflictions of Job, including physical sufferings and loss of worldly possessions, epitomize the trials endured by individuals navigating through the adversities of life.
 Despite facing seemingly insurmountable challenges, his steadfastness in maintaining faith and integrity exemplifies the capacity of the human spirit to endure and transcend suffering amidst the worst of circumstances.
 The endurance of Job serves as a profound lesson in resilience and spiritual fortitude.
-His ability to maintain integrity and sense of purpose despite overwhelming suffering exemplifies the power of inner strength and conviction.
+His ability to maintain integrity and sense of purpose despite the overwhelming distress exemplifies the power of inner strength and conviction.
 His ultimate healing symbolized by the redemptive waters of Cancer, highlight the transformative potential of perseverance in overcoming the tribulations of life.

 The Authority of Creation